 ► What is a debate society

 A group of people who like debating, practice together and organize and attend debate tournaments (as speakers & judges) not only in Europe, but all over the whole world.

 So, what do debaters do?

-First, they go to tournaments a lot, and luckily we captured many of our impressions so that you can read them here.
-Whether it is the indefinite joy of a Road Trip to Paris, the laid back culture of Aussie Debaters in Melbourne, or that feeling of success when teams finally make it through the break at SOAS IV, London, debating means travelling and entails all the joys and odds that come with it.
+First, they go to tournaments a lot, and luckily we captured many of our experiences for you to read.
+Whether it is the indefinite joy of a Road Trip to Paris, the laid back culture of Aussie Debaters in Melbourne, or that feeling of success when teams finally make it through the break at SOAS IV, London, debating means traveling and entails all the joys and odds that come with it.

 Second, we prepare amongst each other for debating tournaments, e.g. when we prepped like bosses for the European Championship 2012 at the Mödling Invitational.